Women in LAFD

 According to Women in the Fire Service, as of 2005, there were approximately 6,160 women career firefighters in the United States and 28 fire departments with women as their top-level chief.
 Women of the LAFD are proud to be among them.

 Although women have worked in an administrative capacity with the LAFD for decades, uniformed women joined the LAFD first as Paramedics in 1978 and as Firefighters in 1983.
-Officially, 2003 marked 25 years of service for uniformed women of the Los Angeles Fire Department (LAFD).
+Officially, 2023 marked the 45 years of service for paramedics and 40 years of service for firefighters.
 The single acts of courage demonstrated by those who opened the doors to women over a quarter of a century ago have had long term and far reaching social impact.

 Currently, women perform at virtually all levels in the Department.
 They hold positions of Firefighter, Firefighter/Paramedic, Diver, Emergency Dispatcher, Engineer, Apparatus Operator, Fire Inspector, Captain I and Captain II, Battalion Chief, and Deputy Chief.
 Women play integral roles as part of special operation teams that respond to structural collapse across the nation and Incident Management Teams that coordinate citywide response and recovery under the direction of the Mayor.
 Additionally, women have served the community beyond their fire and rescue response activities Women have established and lead arts council, museums, and youth mentoring programs; participated in establishing and implementing national fire service standards and educational programs; trained internationally recognized search and rescue dogs; and are recipients of the Medal of Valor, Women of Courage and Community Protector awards for outstanding community service.